Recommender system: Content-based filtering

 Basically, these methods use an item profile (i.e., a set of discrete attributes and features) characterizing the item within the system.
 To abstract the features of the items in the system, an item presentation algorithm is applied.
 A widely used algorithm is the tf–idf representation (also called vector space representation).
 The system creates a content-based profile of users based on a weighted vector of item features.
 The weights denote the importance of each feature to the user and can be computed from individually rated content vectors using a variety of techniques.
 Simple approaches use the average values of the rated item vector while other sophisticated methods use machine learning techniques such as Bayesian Classifiers, cluster analysis, decision trees, and artificial neural networks in order to estimate the probability that the user is going to like the item.

 A key issue with content-based filtering is whether the system can learn user preferences from users' actions regarding one content source and use them across other content types.
 When the system is limited to recommending content of the same type as the user is already using, the value from the recommendation system is significantly less than when other content types from other services can be recommended.
 For example, recommending news articles based on news browsing is useful.
 Still, it would be much more useful when music, videos, products, discussions, etc., from different services, can be recommended based on news browsing.
 To overcome this, most content-based recommender systems now use some form of the hybrid system.

 Content-based recommender systems can also include opinion-based recommender systems.
 In some cases, users are allowed to leave text reviews or feedback on the items.
 These user-generated texts are implicit data for the recommender system because they are potentially rich resources of both feature/aspects of the item and users' evaluation/sentiment to the item.
-Features extracted from the user-generated reviews are improved meta-data of items, because as they also reflect aspects of the item like meta-data, extracted features are widely concerned by the users.
+Features extracted from the user-generated reviews are improved metadata of items, because as they also reflect aspects of the item like metadata, extracted features are widely concerned by the users.
 Sentiments extracted from the reviews can be seen as users' rating scores on the corresponding features.
 Popular approaches of opinion-based recommender system utilize various techniques including text mining, information retrieval, sentiment analysis (see also Multimodal sentiment analysis) and deep learning.